 MP3 to BPM (Song Analyser)

-Extract the Beats Per Minute from any audio files.
+BPM Finder to extract the Beats Per Minute from any Song.

 Want to find the BPM of a MP3 or any other audio file (see list of supported formats)?
 This Song Analyser is made for you.
 Drop your audio file(s) in the area below and instantly get the Tempo by magic.